norgeous/ajbell-miniapp/README.md

 ## Future / Ideas

-- use GTM to see where people abandon the flow
+- Use GTM to see where people abandon the flow
 - CI